 Why Nick Mount wrote a book about the history of Canadian literature

 The Next Chapter exists because CanLit exists — right?
 But how did the literature of this country evolve?
 Nick Mount is a English professor at the University of Toronto, an award-winning critic and the former fiction editor at The Walrus.
 His latest book, Arrival, explores how Canadian literature went from being largely ignored to an enormous cultural phenomenon that produced authors like Margaret Atwood, Alice Munro and Michael Ondaatje.
+This interview originally aired on Oct.
+9, 2017.

 Filling in the gaps